cartrawler/cartrawler.github.io/docs/ios/apis/apiQueryParams.md

 let params = CTAPIQueryParams()
 params.delegate = self
 params.clientID = "your clientID"
-params.countryCode = "IE"
-params.currencyCode = "EUR"
-params.languageCode = "EN"
-params.iataCode = "DUB"
-params.pickupDate = Date(timeIntervalSinceNow: 86400) // next day
-params.dropOffDate = Date(timeIntervalSinceNow: 86400 * 3) // next day + 3 days
+params.countryCode = "IE" // The country code associated with the device’s system region is used by default. params.currencyCode = "EUR" // The currency associated with the device’s system region is used by default. params.languageCode = "EN" // The language associated with the device’s system region is used by default. params.iataCode = "DUB" params.pickupDate = Date(timeIntervalSinceNow: 86400) // next day params.dropOffDate = Date(timeIntervalSinceNow: 86400 * 3) // next day + 3 days